 After becoming a RaBIT supporter during the 2018 municipal election David is delighted to join the Board in 2021.
 Through his professional work in climate change, sustainable development and community relations in the metals and mining industries David is looking for ways to foster better discussion of major issues we face.
 He believes ranked ballots are an opportunity to improve how some of these discussions take place – and to strengthen our democracy.
 David has lived in the Toronto area most of his life and has been an active volunteer in Scouts and youth hockey, as well as with professional and industry associations.
 In his spare time David enjoys being active outdoors, attending a small fraction of the wonderful live theatre productions in Toronto, and spending time with his sons.

-Miriam Fine was delighted to join RaBIT's Board of Directors as a founding member in 2015.
-Miriam is a student affairs and arts administrator, and things that make her tick include education, the arts, Toronto, and building healthy communities.
-She was born and raised in the Beaches, and looks to bring her experience coordinating volunteers and raising awareness for various causes to connect the city with RaBIT's vision.
-Miriam is excited for more issues-based campaigns and friendlier elections.
-When not at her desk, she is usually found on the mat, eating brunch, listening to live music, or in a park.
+Miriam Fine was delighted to join RaBIT's Board of Directors as a founding member in 2015 and now serves as RaBIT's secretary.
+Miriam began working supporting students in post-secondary and arts education, and moved to People Ops in the tech sector to cultivate workplaces where we can all thrive.
+She is deeply curious about, and committed to, building a better future of work.
+Miriam was born and raised in the Beaches, and looks to bring her experience coordinating volunteers and raising awareness for various causes to connect the city with RaBIT's vision.
+Miriam is excited for more issues-based campaigns and friendlier elections, with candidates who look like our city.
+When not at her desk, she is usually found cycling, at a book club meeting, listening to live music, or at a park.